 Traffic delays, attending family celebrations, paid employment or extra-curricular sports activities are normally regarded as unauthorised absence.
 However, we do consider each case on an individual basis.

 For absences other than illness, you must notify your school’s administrative office in advance of the absence, or as soon as is practical afterwards.

 If you have problems that may prevent you from attending sessions or continuing as a student at any time, talk to your personal tutor or a member of student support staff who will do their best to help you.

-If you are absent from the University for five days or less due to illness, you must self-certify the illness on your return to University by completing the online absence notification form available on Minerva by clicking the Student Services icon in the top right.
+If you are absent from the University for five days or less due to illness, you must self-certify the illness on your return to University by completing the online absence notification form, available as follows:

-Alternatively, you should complete a self-certification form and email or hand it into your schools administrative office.
-If you are ill for more than five days, you need to provide a doctor's medical certificate to the administrative office immediately on your return to University.
+If you are ill for more than five days, you need to provide a doctor's medical certificate to your school SES team immediately on your return to University.

 Remember: it is your responsibility to catch up with missed work, lectures and other academic commitments.

 If you are not well enough to continue your studies at the University, then you or your school can apply for temporary or permanent withdrawal on medical grounds.
 When you are well and can provide a certificate from your doctor that you are well enough, you will be able to resume your studies.